Imaxe do dicionario

 Lucía Fuentes Busto

-Autor@s do deseño e estrutura do dicionario / Authors of the design and structure of the dictionary: María José Domínguez Vázquez (dir), Lola Mosquera Sánchez, Deborah Chidimma Nebechukwu, U-Tong Sih - EMLex.
-2000.
-Mulleres na Lexicografía / Women in Lexicography.
+María José Domínguez Vázquez (dir), Lola Mosquera Sánchez, Deborah Chidimma Nebechukwu, U-Tong Sih - EMLex (autor@s do deseño e estrutura do dicionario).
+2022.
+Mulleres na Lexicografía.
 En Fernández Rei, Elisa & Álvarez de la Granja, María (coords.), Lingua viva.
-Santiago de Compostela: Instituto da Lingua Galega. ilg.usc.gal/linguaviva [Consultado o 16/12/2025 ás 21:59].
+Santiago de Compostela: Instituto da Lingua Galega. ilg.usc.gal/linguaviva [Consultado o 16/04/2026 ás 17:14].

 Inicia sesión para deixar un comentario.